 Eligible students will be sent an email invitation via their LC.CUNY.EDU email with instructions on How to Apply and How to View Application Status .

 A student who expects to graduate at the end of a semester must file an application for graduation by the deadline which is posted on the corresponding Academic Calendar.
 Prior to applying for graduation, kindly visit an Academic and Department Advisor to ensure all requirements have been met.
 Any student who does not meet the requirements to graduate must cancel their graduation.
 Students may re-file in any subsequent semester in which graduation is anticipated.

 The Graduation Ceremony for the Fall, Winter, Spring and Summer graduation candidates is held on the last days of May or early June.
 Check the Spring Academic Calendar for the Ceremony dates.
-Information regarding cap and gowns, rings, photos, yearbook, etc, can be found in the Office of Student Affairs, located in Shuster Hall 204.
+Students may contact the Student Affairs Office for information regarding cap and gowns, rings, photos, yearbook, etc. Students may contact their office via email at Student.Affairs@Lehman.Cuny.Edu.
 You may also view Commencement information online on the Commencement Ceremony page on the Lehman Webpage.